Sachit0786/Microstrip_Antenna/README.md

 # Design-Microstrip-Antenna-
-This is the python implementation for the GUI for designing a microstrip antenna using the details of the microstrip antenna line strip.
+This is the Python implementation for the GUI for designing a microstrip antenna using the details of the microstrip antenna line strip using Tkinter, matplotlib, mkltoolkits, etc libraries.